rahul-gharat/dronahq-docs/docs/reference/connectors/cloud-datastore.md

 1. Access Data Management Section or Control Action:
    - Navigate to the data management section or control action where you intend to retrieve the entity.

-2. Select Cloud Datastore Connector from `Data Management Options -> Quick Select -> Data Queries`:
+2. Select Cloud Datastore Connector from `Data Options -> Quick Select -> Data Queries`:
    - Choose Cloud Datastore Connector from the available options.
    - Select the `Get entity by key` action to retrieve an entity using its key.
    - Click on `Continue` to proceed.